xhuseyin/notebook/english/words.md

 the quality of being amusing or comic, especially as expressed in literature or speech. the ability to express humor or make other people laugh.

+#### delimiter

+noun

+something such as a mark or symbol used to show the beginning or end of separate elements in a text, computer program, etc.:

+This line of code uses the comma as a delimiter.